musdotdigital/ml-executor/README.md

 make install
 ```

-Make sure you are in the `owkin` virtual env:
+Make sure you are in the `ml-executor` virtual env:

 ```
-conda activate owkin
+conda activate ml-executor
 ```

 Start the Redis server: